maxkirchoff/cuteonme/docs/how-it-works.md

 * stats
 * no data stored on the server

 The live code uses the performance branch which has additional logic for features like the chrome extension.
-Feel free to look over that code, but the additional features clutter the code, so we recommend to looking at the simpler master branch first.
+Feel free to look over that branch, but the additional features clutter the code, so we recommend looking at the simpler master branch first.

 ### Objective